What Does an SQL Developer Do? Role, Salary, and Skills

 • Write complex queries for applications and business intelligence reporting

 Some queries and application functionality can be simple, such as a command to pull up all records related to a specific customer in an e-commerce database.
-Code can also be complex, involving multiple tables linked via a web of interconnected relationships, such in supply chain enterprise resource planning (ERP).
+Code can also be complex, involving multiple tables linked via a web of interconnected relationships, such as supply chain enterprise resource planning (ERP).

-SQL developers’ code allows users to interact with the information stored in databases, access metrics that show key business insights and provide decision support to the organization.
+SQL developers’ code allows users to interact with the information stored in databases, access metrics that show key business insights, and provide decision support to the organization.

 SQL developer salary and job outlook